cdapio/coopr/docs/docs/source/overview/architecture.rst

 ===========
 Loom Server is responsible for storing and managing metadata around providers, services, and cluster templates.
 It materializes a cluster template into an execution plan by solving the service placement problem using complex constraints.
-Additionally, the server exposes and manages all the web services supported by Loom.
+Additionally, the server exposes and manages all the web services supported by Continuuity Loom.

 Loom Provisioner
 ================